speedie1337/spmenu/README.md

 ## Wiki

 spmenu has [a wiki](https://spmenu.speedie.site) for more extensive documentation.
-Contributions to the wiki are appreciated!
+Contributions to the wiki are appreciated, and can be done through [the Git repository](https://git.speedie.site/speedie/spmenu-wiki).